kowainik/learn4haskell/README.md

 It's Hacktoberfest!
 And we are happy to be part of this fantastic event.

-Usually, people are contributing to projects within the communities they are boiling in.
+Usually, people contribute to projects within the communities they spend most of their time aleady and don't try to go out of those boundaries.
 But why not use this time to learn something challenging, something fresh, something that you never had time for?